A bit about me

-It has still made me a bit of a fish out of water.
-In particular during my five years at boarding school.
-My peers were more academic than I, and were generally from aristocratic or otherwise wealthy families.
+During five years at boarding school my peers were generally more academic than I, and were generally from aristocratic or otherwise wealthy families.
 I was brought up in a public service environment, and carried that ethos with me.
 I left after O’ Levels and went to high school in Maryland in the US.
-Although I was a fish out of water, I was welcomed.
-And I’m still in contact with the incredible people I was at school with.
+It was a perfect environment for me and I’m still in contact with the incredible people I was at school with.

 I remember discussing with my tutor what I would study and because I’d done appallingly in science, I did horticulture and child development.
 There you go!
 Practical subjects that I could see some point to.